MeTheKaptain/Lab-Manager-Resources/README.md

 	- Basic Science Admin employee
 	- Literally indispensable to the function of our lab
 	- If you have questions about lab management and Augie can't answer, ask Vicki
-	- Responsible *(for now)* for maintaining liquid nitrogen tanks on the 9th floor of the BMSB
+	- Responsible *(for now)* for maintaining liquid nitrogen tanks on the 9th floor of the BMSB and many other things besides *(lab coat laundry, helping with SURs, generating POs for large orders, etc)*

 * **Jeff Hays**
 	- BRC Building Manager